docsforadobe/after-effects-scripting-guide/docs/itemcollection.rst

 **Description**

 Creates a new composition.
 Creates and returns a new CompItem object and adds it to this collection.
-If the ItemCollection belongs to the project or the root folder, then the new item’s ``parentFolder`` is the root folder.
-If the ItemCollection belongs to any other folder, the new item’s ``parentFolder`` is that ``FolderItem``.
+If the ItemCollection belongs to the project or the root folder, then the new item's ``parentFolder`` is the root folder.
+If the ItemCollection belongs to any other folder, the new item's ``parentFolder`` is that ``FolderItem``.

 **Parameters**